JacobsAlumni/MemberManagement/README.md

 python manage.py runserver
 ```

 In principle the settings can be found in [`settings.py`](MemberManagement/settings.py).
 To enable easier debugging, it is configured to automatically import settings from a file called `MemberManagement/local_settings.py`.
 This file is intended to contain local settings, such as session tokens, or external authentication credentials.
-The file is also `.gitignore`d and should not be comitted.
+The file is also `.gitignore`d and should not be committed.

 Notice that however because of external integrations, some features may not work as expected.
 See the Configuration sections of the appropriate settings to configure.